rjsalamanca/ppl-tracker/README.md

   - Issue has to deal with logging in
 - [x] Ability to go to the Login and Register page once logged in need to be removed.
   - [x] Restricted Ability to these pages
   - [x] Once we logout we can't access the login page.
     - Used hooks for a force reload
+- [ ] After adding the editing feature, once we remove all days or all exercsies, we're able to pass.
+  - [ ] Fix addDay
+  - [ ] Fix addExercises

 ### STYLING